 Tools: 1 quart mason jar; teaspoon; knife to cut the lemon; lemon squeezer if desired; hand blender and blender cup; flexible spatula; storing container (glass jars are perfect for this)

-Or b) Place the almonds in the jar, pour 4 cups of boiling water to the jar and set aside for at least an hour.
+Or b) Place the almonds in the jar, pour 4 cups of boiling water over the almonds in the jar and set aside for at least an hour.
 Drain the water and continue to step #3.

-Place the soaked almonds and the boiling water in the blender cup.
+Place the soaked almonds in the blender cup, then the boiling water in the blender cup.
 Using boiling water is key to achieving a creamy texture.

 Wrap a paper towel around the top so the liquid doesn’t spatter out.